joakim/entofu/README.md

 - Less than _⅓_ the length of the Base64 encoding

 In a proportional typeface, they are:
-- Almost _⅓_ the length of the standard UUID format
+- About _⅓_ the length of the standard UUID format
-- Almost _½_ the length of the Base64 encoding
+- About _½_ the length of the Base64 encoding